Updated: Jul 14

 It provides very good pain relief in the short term (first 2 to 4 weeks).

 Tennis elbow is the only tendinopathy with high quality, long term follow-up studies and those show that, although steroids provide good pain relief for a few weeks, these patients are worse off after a few months.
 They found this to be the case at 6 months and 4 years post injection.

-High quality, long term follow-up studies for Achilles tendinopathy is currently lacking.
+High quality, long term follow-up studies for Achilles tendinopathy are currently lacking.

 The current research suggests that there may be a small increased risk of rupturing your Achilles tendon after you’ve had a corticosteroid injection.

-My advice, as the research stands today, would be to stay away from steroid injections that are done into your Achilles tendon or it's sheath, unless you’ve exhausted all other treatment options.
+My advice, as the research stands today, would be to stay away from steroid injections into your Achilles tendon or its sheath unless you’ve exhausted all other treatment options.